Saviz-Mohammadi/Blog/blog/content/posts/Git/Git version control system part 01 - Hello Git.md

 ##### macOS

 <p>
+ if you've installed XCode (or it's Command Line Tools), Git may already be installed.
+Apple actually maintain and ship their own fork of Git, but it tends to lag behind mainstream Git by several major versions.
+You may want to install a newer version of Git using one of the methods below:

 A reliable method to verify the installation of Git on a macOS machine is by executing the command provided in the code box below via the terminal (Zsh/Bash) and examining the output.
 If the terminal does not print anything, it suggests that Git cannot be found by the system.
 There could be various reasons for this, but the primary cause is usually the absence of the Git program itself.
 If Git is installed, you will likely receive output specifying the installation directory of the program on your machine.
 </p>